s-process Enirchment of Ultrafaint Dwarf Galaxies: Discussion

-The {\it s-}process enrichment of MW stars has been studied for decades (e.g. \citealt{2006Cescutti_MW_sprocess}).
-In our model, a major portion of {\it s-}process elements are produced in the AGB phase of low-mass stars with $M \lesssim 3\Msun$.
-Because of the long delay-time and the strong metallicity dependence of the Ba yield from the AGB stars, other production paths such as the {\it r-}process are preferred as the origin of Ba in low metallicity stars.
-Previous simulations (e.g. \citealt{2006Cescutti_MW_sprocess}) suggest that, for MW stars with $-3 < $[Fe/H]$ < -2$, Ba is predominantly produced by the {\it r-}process.
+The {\it s-}process enrichment in the MW has been studied for decades (e.g. with chemical evolution models \citealt{2006Cescutti_MW_sprocess}).
+In our fiducial model, the majority of {\it s-}process elements is produced in low-mass stars with $M \lesssim 3\,\Msun$.
+Because of the long delay-time and the strong metallicity-dependence of Ba yields from AGB stars, other production paths such as that of the {\it r-}process are preferred as the origin of Ba in low-metallicity halo stars with $-3 < $ [Fe/H] $ < -2$ (e.g. \citealt{2006Cescutti_MW_sprocess}).
+Indeed, the large scatter of Eu abundances among low-metallicity halo stars can be explained by rare {\it r-}process enrichment \citep{2021Cowan_RprocessReview}.
 A similar conclusion is obtained by \citet{2019Hirai_Sr_in_dwarfs}, who study the production of Sr in classical dwarf galaxies.

-The story is different for UFDs.
-Due to their small stellar masses, the rarity of the {\it r-}process considerably alters the stellar abundances: the number of {\it r-}process events in a UFD is likely one at most.
-This stochasticity of {\it r}-process in each UFD is needed to explain the extremely high Eu abundance of Ret~II, and an apparent "jump" in the Eu abundance observed in Gru~II.
-The moderate Eu abundance of Tuc~III could also be explained by assuming that the r-process event occurred in the outskirt \citep{2020Tarumi}, or that the r-process elements are diluted to a larger mass of hydrogen than in Ret~II \citep{Marshall18_TucIIIobservation}.
-Interestingly, the large scatter of Eu abundance among low-metallicity halo stars can also be explained by rare {\it r-}process enrichment.
-The dashed lines in Fig.~\ref{fig:abundance scatter plot} suggest that stars with a clear signature of {\it r-}process enrichment should also have high Ba abundances.
-This is consistent with the results obtained from the chemical evolution modeling of the MW, i.e. at the metallicities of UFDs the {\it r-}process is the dominant source of Ba.
-Following this picture, we can exclude the contribution from the `rare and prolific {\it r-}process events' for stars of UFDs with low Eu abundances.
+Among the stars found in UFDs, there are no stars present with $\mbox{[Fe/H]} \gtrsim-1.5$, and many have $\mbox{[Fe/H]} \sim-3.0$.
+Considering the small stellar masses of the UFDs, we infer that the number of {\it r-}process events in a UFD is likely one at most.
+This implies that only a few systems actually experience an {\it r}-process event.
+The stochasticity of events has been used to explain e.g. the very high Eu abundance of stars in Ret~II, and an apparent `jump' in the Eu abundance observed in Gru~II.
+The moderate Eu abundances of Tuc~III stars could also be explained similarly by assuming that an r-process event occurred in the outskirt \citep{2020Tarumi}, or that the r-process element abundances were somewhat diluted by a larger mass of hydrogen than considered in the case of Ret~II \citep{Marshall18_TucIIIobservation}.